Chicago-Preservation/Map/inquiry.md

     Loading…
 </iframe>

-<p>Your submission will be reviewed for relevance and accuracy.
-If we find your contribution valuable, we’ll reach out to discuss potential next steps.</p>
+<p>Your submission is greatly valued.
+We will reach out to you to discuss potential next steps if necessary.</p>